daniel-manning/aoc-haskell/README.md

 # aoc-haskell
-Solutions to Advent of Code for 2020 using Haskell
+Solutions to Advent of Code using Haskell

-Might also do a few other previous years (currently 2015)